 Shopify, a leading eCommerce platform reveals an incident where two “rogue” employees stole data from fewer than 200 merchants in a breach that might have exposed customer emails, names, and order information.

-Shopify terminated the employees and is working with the FBI and international agencies investigating the breach.
+Shopify terminated the employees and is working with the FBI and international agencies to investigate the breach.

 Our investigation determined that two rogue members of our support team were engaged in a scheme to obtain customer transactional records of certain merchants.
 We immediately terminated these individuals’ access to our Shopify network and referred the incident to law enforcement.
 We are currently working with the FBI and other international agencies in their investigation of these criminal acts.
 While we do not have evidence of the data being utilized, we are in the early stages of the investigation and will be updating affected merchants as relevant.